eflumerf/styleguide/dune-daq-cppguide.md

 [Deleted; folded into the new "printing messages" section]

 ### Printing Messages [DUNE VERSION, NO GOOGLE EQUIVALENT]

+*JCF, Mar-25-2020: this section can only be completed once DFWG and CCM hash out how to deal with logging.
+In particular, "Use TRACE for output" should be taken only as a placeholder until this happens*

 Use TRACE for output.
 Never use alternatives (this includes printf, cout, etc.)